squirrel-prover/squirrel-prover/documentation/sphinx/source/proofs.rst

    intro_pat ::= @simpl_ip | @s_item | @expand_ip | @clear_switch | * | >

 A :gdef:`naming introduction pattern<naming ip>` :n:`@naming_ip` pops
-the top-most variable or assumption of the goal and names it according to the pattern:
+the top-most assumption or universally quantified variable of the focused formula and names it according to the pattern:

 * :n:`@ident`: using the name :n:`@ident` provided, which fails if :n:`@ident` is already in use;